Roman Missal

 He then goes to the communion rails and gives Holy Communion to each communicant saying:

-CORPUS Domini nostri Jesu Christi custodiat animam tuaim in vitam aeternam.
+CORPUS Domini nostri Jesu Christi custodiat animam tuam in vitam aeternam.
 Amen.

 When all have communicated he returns to the altar and replaces the ciborium in the tabernacle.
 The priest receives wine in the chalice and says:

-INTO a pure heart, O Lord, I may we receive the heavenly food which haspassed our lips; bestowed upon us in time, may it be the healing of our souls for eternity.
+INTO a pure heart, O Lord, may we receive the heavenly food which has passed our lips; bestowed upon us in time, may it be the healing of our souls for eternity.

 QUOD ore sumpsimus Domine, pura mente capiamus: et de munere temporali fiat nobis remedium sempiternum.